Alex-Lin5/PlanetsAndMoons/files/Issues.md

 4. when executing celestial deleting tests, it is challenging to found a valid object each time running tests automatically

 5. the step definition for different feature files could be used again, so it causes the step definition organization problem

+6. java.sql.SQLException: The prepared statement has been finalized throw ps exception above when mocking database connection instance initialize ps